 Requiring a potential giver to create an account before they make their first donation can be frustrating.
 As new givers, they may not be ready to share their personal information until they fully trust your church website.

-Sanity is offering guest checkout so that givers can donate to your church at their own comfort level.
+Sanity is using charity Google Ads Grant so givers can donate to your church at their own comfort level.
 As givers gain trust with your online giving solution, they will naturally create an account and recurring gift schedules.

 THE INSANITY OF GENERIC GIVING OPTIONS

 Images and detailed descriptions are essential to every online decision, whether you’re buying a product from Amazon or making a hotel reservation on Expedia.
 It’s no longer enough to offer a simple drop-down list with a few generic ministry funds and expect givers to be inspired to donate.

 Sanity is bringing your ministry opportunities to life right in your giving form with emotional imagery and a detailed blurb about the impact of each one.
 This helps to motivate givers into deeper participation with your work in the community.